sharovatov/teamlead/articles/github-effect_en.md

 The more articles I write, the better I’m perceived as a specialist (well, of course, if I write something of value).

-Better I’m perceived as a specialist, better my company is perceived on the market.
+The better I’m perceived as a specialist, the better my company is perceived on the market.

 ## Self-education discipline is improved

-I didn’t even think how great would writing articles and giving talks motivate me to learn more and to share more with the community.
-Every single github star and every single bit of feedback after a talk charge me more and more to do more for the community.
+I didn’t even think how great writing articles and giving talks would motivate me to learn more and share more with the community.

+Every GitHub star and feedback after a talk charge me more and more to do more for the community.

-I also figured out that writing works most effectively when I draft my thoughts’ structure on one day, then spend a day or two thinking about them, and only then expanding the thoughts.
+I also figured out that writing works most effectively when I draft my thoughts’ structure on one day, then spend a day or two thinking about them, and only then expanding the ideas.
 This method allows me to develop thoughts better.

 ### References